Gabriel Allon: Gabriel's team

-Uzi Navot – first appears early in the series as the Office chief of station in Paris, steadily advancing to assume responsibility for supervision for all western European case officers, later director of special operations and as Office director general.
-He is not viewed as successful in this role and is eventually replaced by Gabriel, who convinces Navot to remain and work under Allon.
-Like Gabriel, he is the son of Holocaust survivors (albeit several years younger and from a long lineage of Viennese Jews).
+Uzi Navot – a senior Mossad case officer, recruiting and managing human intelligences sources and assets, primarily in Europe.
+First appears early in the series as the Office's chief of station in Paris, steadily advancing to assume responsibility for supervision for all western European case officers, later director of special operations and as Office director general.
+Brash, with a dry wit and roguish charm, he is widely respected both in Israel and by his foreign counterparts as an exceptionally competent field officer and successful director general, but lacking Gabriel's legendary accomplishments, nerve and aura.
+Early in the series he admits to harboring some professional jealousy towards Gabriel, saying "I've spent my entire career in your (Gabriel's) shadow."
+He eventually is replaced by Gabriel as director general, who convinces Navot to remain and work under him as his co-director general, with Gabriel running the field operations with Navot's full knowledge and input but allowing Navot free-rein to run most of the Office's day-to-day management and organizational affairs.
+Like Gabriel, he is the son of Holocaust survivors (albeit several years younger and from a long lineage of not Berliners but rather Viennese Jews).
 Also very linguistically versatile; known to be fluent in English, French, German and Hebrew, as well as speaking passable Arabic and Spanish.
+Although not an expert like Gabriel and Mikhail (or always in the best of shape physically), as a katsa Uzi has extensive combat and firearms training.
 He eventually marries Bella, his longtime on-and-off lover, who is a university professor in Israel.
 Uzi's appetite and fluctuating weight is regularly mentioned as a problem for him, as well as Bella's unremitting monitoring and occasional verbal scolding of him for it, much to the amusement of other characters.
+Gabriel considers him the closest thing he has to a brother (alongside Eli Lavon), and after his wife Chiara and Ari Shamron, is probably the series' most prominent secondary protagonist.